ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Testing-the-Javascript-tracker-is-firing.md

 #### 2. Checking the network log to see if it contains Snowplow

-The Javascript tracker makes GET requests to the Snowplow collector.
+The JavaScript Tracker makes GET requests to the Snowplow collector.
 The GET request is for the Snowplow pixel, called `i`.
 You should be able to look through the set of requests made in the network tab, and identify some to `i`.
 By clicking on them, you can inspect the request more closely:

 [[/setup-guide/images/test-tracker/2.png]]